A logic-based algorithmic meta-theorem for mim-width: Introduction

-Except for \textsc{Subset Feedback Vertex Set}, all of the problems mentioned in this paragraph are expressible in \ac\en logic, and therefore our meta-theorem unifies nearly all of the above algorithmic results.
-In a current work in progress, we extend the framework of this paper with the ability to capture properties of blocks that cross vertex cuts.
-This enables us to give an algorithm for \textsc{Subset Feedback Vertex Set} (and \textsc{Subset Odd Cycle Transversal}) on graphs of bounded mim-width.
-At that point, \emph{every} problem known to be solvable in polynomial time on graphs of constant mim-width (given a decomposition) can be handled by our framework.
+Except for \textsc{Subset Feedback Vertex Set} and \textsc{Node Multiway Cut}, all of the problems mentioned in this paragraph are expressible in \ac\en logic, and therefore our meta-theorem unifies nearly all of the above algorithmic results.

+In a recent preprint~\cite{GonzalezMann2022}, Gonzalez and Mann considered a new framework for locally checkable problems which extends that of~\cite{TelleProskurowski1997}, and showed that all problems expressible in that framework are polynomial-time solvable given a branch decomposition of constant mim-width.
+This extended the list of polynomial-time solvable problems on graphs of bounded mim-width; several examples are given in~\cite{GonzalezMann2022}.
+Gonzalez and Mann~\cite{GonzalezMann2022} prove that all problems expressible in their framework can be expressed in \en logic as well.